Assessment Resources

 Measuring Quality in Higher Education — an inventory of resources designed to assist higher education faculty and staff in assessing academic and support programs as well as institutional effectiveness.
 Resources include instruments (examinations, surveys, questionnaires, etc.); software tools and platforms; benchmarking systems and data resources; and projects, initiatives and services.

-For more information about our assessment initiatives please visit Moodle and use your username and password to enter the site.
-It contains resources and tools to guide you in your assessment work.
+Faculty and staff: for more information about Wagner's assessment initiatives please visit Moodle and use your username and password to enter the site.
+It contains internal documents, resources and tools to guide you in your assessment work.